ShouryaRSharma/activity-detection/README.md

 # Suspicious Activity Detection System

-The Suspicious Activity Detection System is a Python application that monitors a live video stream from an IP camera, detects suspicious activity using the Moondream image-text vision model, and logs security events using Mixtral.
+The Suspicious Activity Detection System is a Python application that monitors a live video stream from a camera, detects suspicious activity using some type of classification model, and logs security events with a captured video and console logs.
 The system follows SOLID principles to ensure a modular, extensible, and maintainable architecture.

 ## Architecture Diagram